Chart Color Schemes

 Educational outcomes in Naracoorte Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.0%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 13.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prominent, with 37.8% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (26.6%).
-Current educational participation is high at 27.3%, comprising 13.0% in primary education, 8.4% in secondary education, and 1.6% in tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 13.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them - advanced diplomas comprise 11.2% and certificates make up 26.6%.

 Frequently Asked Questions - Education